ulfschneider/ulf.website/content/posts/sports/2021-10-07-fairlight-strael-build-notes.md

 **My decision:** The @Ritchey WCS Streem Handlebars, 42 cm wide{}, is my choice to take.
 It has 73 mm reach and 128 mm drop at a weight of 287 g.
 It has a beautiful and modern shape, internal routing, and Ritchey has a reputation for doing these things right.
 Basically, I found no other handlebar suiting me as well as the Streem. @Pro Race Comfort Bartape, black{} and @Hope Grip Doctor Barends, black{} will complete the handlebar.

 Because I want to stay with with one manufacturer, stem and seatpost will also come from Ritchey.
 I complete the setup with the @Ritchey WCS Toyon Stem, 100 mm length{}, which weighs 139 g, and a @Ritchey Superlogic Carbon Link Seatpost, 15 mm setback, 350 mm length{}, at a weight of 145 g.
-The stem will get a @Ritchey Di2 Battery Mount **2022**{}.
+The seatpost will get a @Ritchey Di2 Battery Mount **2022**{}.

 ## The saddle